Enable AI adoption without giving up controlEnable AI

 Does this replace EDR?+

 No. EDR sees endpoint behavior.
-Agent Keeper adds the missing agent context: prompt, tool, arguments, policy, verdict, repository, user, and session.
+AgentKeeper gives security and platform teams the agent context they need to approve use: prompt, tool, arguments, policy, verdict, repository, user, and session.